YijianZhou/YijianZhou.github.io/presentations.md

 * * *
 ## INVITED TALKS

+### 2024
+- **Resolving Long-Term Seismicity of the East Anatolian Fault Zone (EAFZ) with a Novel Deep Learning Workflow**
+    Invited by Caltech Brownbag Seminar, CA, USA (2024/05)

+### 2023
+- **Seismological Characterization of Large Earthquakes and Fault Zones: on the 2023 Türkiye & 2008-2019 Ridgecrest-Coso** Invited by PKU, Institute of Geophysics, CEA, and China Earthquake Network Center (CENC) (2023/06)

 ### 2022
 - **Seismological Characterization of the 2021 Yangbi Foreshock-Mainshock Sequence, Yunnan, China: More than a Triggered Cascade ([paper link](10.1029/2022JB024534))**